dmuhs/dmuhs.github.io/content/ppp-04-turning-the-tides.md

 Date: 2016-05-02 21:59
 Tags: panama, personal panama papers
 Category: travel
-Author: Dominik Muhs
-Lang: en
-Summary: Failing.
-But then winning!

 A Monday.
 Got up early.
 Bought a Spartan breakfast (water and bread).
 Off we go to the uni!
 Work!
 Get shit done!
 Meet people! *"Hoy está cerrado!"*.
 I stand before closed doors, next to me a wildly gesticulating and almost shouting security guard crossing his hands.
 Yeah, right.
 Today was a red-letter day!
 Ah, my forgetfulness followed me all the way to Panama!
 At least I got up early.
 So I took the chance to explore the neighbourhood a little as long as the sun was shining.